Lassie (2014 TV series): Main characters

 Proprietor of the National Park's general store, 'The Happy Camper', Mrs. Lee may look like any ordinary old lady, but she is far from it, as a couple of poachers learnt when she demonstrated her skills as a rodeo champion by hogtying them whilst they tried to capture a bear cub.
-She is the owner of Biff the pug, who she often has take the Parker's morning paper to them.
+She is the owner of Biff the pug, who she often has taken the Parker's morning paper to them.

 Production

 The series was first announced in June 2009 as a co-production between Lassie owners Classic Media, DQ Entertainment (who Classic Media previously co-produced Casper's Scare School with them), and broadcasters M6 and ZDF.
 The series would be a U.K.-Ireland-France-Germany-India co-production, with Classic Media co-producing through their UK offices.
 The series was planned to be computer-animated and delivered for a late-2010-early-2011 window.

 In October 2010, DQ announced that Superprod Animation and Storyboard Animation in France had joined animation production, while TF1 would replace M6 as the show's French broadcast partner.
-Distribution would be shared between the studios, with Superprod handling French-speaking Europe, ZDF for German-speaking Europe, and DQ Entertainment and Classic Media for all remaining territories.
+Distribution would be shared between the studios, with Superprod handling French-speaking Europe, ZDF through its production arm ZDF Enterprises for German-speaking Europe, and DQ Entertainment and Classic Media for all remaining territories.
 The series was now set for a 2012 delivery window.